codingMustache/codingMustache/README.md

 ## Joke of the Day

-I invented a new word!
-Plagiarism!
+I got an A on my origami assignment when I turned my paper into my teacher

 ## Daily Trivia

-What was the name given to Android 4.3?
+What does GHz stand for?
- 1. Nutella
+ 1. Gigahotz
- 2. Froyo
+ 2. Gigahetz
- 3. Jelly Bean
+ 3. Gigahatz
- 4. Lollipop
+ 4. Gigahertz

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  Gigahertz
 </details>